-Life and Physical Sciences (Principle of Undergraduate Learning 4): 6 credits • Arts/Humanities and Social Sciences (Principle of Undergraduate Learning 4): 9 credits total, with at least 3 credits in each area
+- Life and Physical Sciences: 6 credits - Arts/Humanities and Social Sciences: 9 credits total, with at least 3 credits in each area

 In addition to the above General Education Core requirements, students are strongly encouraged to learn to do word processing, use e-mail, and navigate the Internet before the beginning of the professional program.
 See program-specific sections for program requirements.